musatirgithub/E-Commerce/README.md

 ## Lesson Learned

-- Before starting this project, I had very limited knowledge about CORS.
-During the project I have faced many difficulties related with CORS issues.
-During the deployment I have deployed my backend to Render and Frontend to Vercel.
-But project didn't work.
-After a long research I have learned that I had to use sameSite : "None" property when I was adding cookies to the response.
-And when sending requests from frontend to backend I had to add {withCredentials: "included"}.
+- This project took a long time.
+Mainly because I had other responsibilities during daytime and I had only 1 or 2 hours in a day to develop this project.
+So it was difficult for me to concentrate to the project.
+And because this project is very detailed it was difficult to foresee the structure at the beginnig.
+So I've wrote some code and changed structure at some points.
+If I start to a project like this or more complicated, I would try to focus on planning more.

 ### Useful resources